DA0717/DA0717.github.io/category/code.md

 title: Code
 ---

-This posts are about write codes: Python, SQL, R and so on.
+These posts are about write codes: Python, SQL, R and so on.